 Then the sculptor of the monument Vyacheslav Klykov created for the third time a new copper monument, which was unveiled in August 2000.
 The crowned emperor stands proudly, dressed in an ermine mantle, holding a scepter in one hand, mantel in the other.
 The sculpture represents him at his highest triumph – his ascension to the Russian throne.

-After the second explosion, Vyacheslav Mikhailovich donated money from his own pocket to help finance the restoration of his monument to Nicholas II.
+After the second explosion, Klykov donated money from his own pocket to help finance the restoration of his monument to Nicholas II.

 He noted at the unveiling: “If in days gone by, the Russian people could not protect their tsar, now, believe me, we can do it.”